Learning Management System for companies: What you really need today

 Managers want to be able to see at any time how employees are progressing in their training or professional development and where support is needed.

-An LMS takes the organization of training and development off managers' hands, leaving more time for all other tasks.
+An LMS relieves managers of the organization of training and professional development, leaving more time for all other tasks.

 💡 Reliable information

-Course data, deadlines, proof of completion, and certificates are available to managers at any time.
+Course data, deadlines, completion confirmations, as well as certificates are available to managers at any time.
 This makes it easier to plan and evaluate training.

 Many companies already use an LMS but are considering switching to a new system.
 The most common reasons for this are: